Blog / Threat Landscape / Link11 H1 2020 DDoS Report Reveals a Resurgence in DDoS Attacks During COVID-19 Lockdowns

 Attacks in April, May and June 2020 more than double compared with Q2 2019, and attacks using public cloud infrastructure increase

-Link11, Europe’s leading security provider in cyber resilience, has released findings from its H1 2020 DDoS Report, which revealed a resurgence in DDoS attacks during the global COVID-19 related lockdowns.
+Link11, a specialized European security provider in cyber resilience, has released findings from its H1 2020 DDoS Report, which revealed a resurgence in DDoS attacks during the global COVID-19 related lockdowns.

 In April, May and June 2020, the number of attacks registered by Link11’s Security Operations Center (LSOC) averaged 97% higher than the during the same period in 2019, peaking at a 108% increase in May 2020.
 There is a potential danger that cyber criminals could take advantage of home working, and it is important that companies do not allow their digitalisation strategies to be undermined by cyber criminals.

 Multivector attacks on the rise: One in two attacks (52%) combined several methods of attack, making them harder to defend against.
 One attack included 14 methods; the highest number of vectors registered to date.

 Growing number of reflection amplification vectors: Most commonly used vectors included DNS, CLDAP and NTP, while WS Discovery and Apple Remote Control are still frequently used after being discovered in 2019.
 Since the beginning of the year, the vector set for DDoS attackers has also been expanded by DVR DHCPDiscovery.
 The LSOC discovered the vector that exploits a vulnerability in digital video recorders (DVR devices vulnerability).
 The new method of attack was used hundreds of times for DDoS attacks in the second quarter of 2020.